UQatKIT/ls-prior/data/README.md

 This folder contains the data used throughout this project.

-For some basic examples, we use a [unit sphere mesh](./sphere.xml) sourced from [here](https://a654cc05c43271a5d22f-f8befe5e0dcd44ae0dccf352c00b4664.ssl.cf5.rackcdn.com/data/meshes/), and a coarse triangular mesh of the [left atrium](./left_atrium.ply) originally published [here](?)
-TODO!!!.
+For some basic examples, we use a [unit sphere mesh](./sphere.xml) sourced from [here](https://a654cc05c43271a5d22f-f8befe5e0dcd44ae0dccf352c00b4664.ssl.cf5.rackcdn.com/data/meshes/), and a coarse triangular mesh of the [left atrium](./left_atrium.ply) originally published [here](https://github.com/fsahli/FiberNet/blob/main/data/LA_model.vtk) and converted to a .ply file using [meshio](https://github.com/nschloe/meshio).

 ## Human Atrial Fibre Data (Roney et al.)